John O'Farrell (author): Broadcasting

 O'Farrell has appeared on such programmes as Newsnight Review, Question Time, Grumpy Old Men. and Have I Got News for You, the only guest previously to have worked on the show's production team.
-He has written and presented a number of TV and radio documentaries such as Losing My Maidenhead and Paranoid Parenting for BBC1, and Dreaming of Toad Hall Turn Over Your Papers Now and The Grand Masquerade for Radio 4.
+He has written and presented a number of TV and radio documentaries such as Losing My Maidenhead and Paranoid Parenting for BBC1, and Dreaming of Toad Hall, Turn Over Your Papers Now and The Grand Masquerade for Radio 4.
 After O'Farrell's radio programme The Grand Masquerade on the Kit Williams 1979 treasure hunt book, the golden hare resurfaced, 20 years after it had disappeared.

 In 2013, he was chosen by BBC Radio 4's Woman's Hour as the man to put the feminist case against the launch of a new Men's Rights Party.
 He appeared in Pointless Celebrities in 2016 and 2019 and captained the Exeter Alumni team on University Challenge in December 2012.
+In January 2025 he was a contestant on Celebrity Mastermind.
 Other TV appearances and radio broadcasts, include Crime Team, What the Papers Say, The News Quiz, Heresy, Quote Unquote, The Wright Stuff, The Daily Politics, What the Dickens, The 11 O'Clock Show, We've Been Here Before, Clive Anderson's Chat Room and Loose Ends.
 In January 2020, he teamed up with comedian Angela Barnes to create a new podcast called 'We Are History' which looks at funny, quirky or interesting stories from British and world history.

 Internet

 In September 2006, O'Farrell launched Britain's first daily news satire website, NewsBiscuit, to create a new outlet for British comedy on the internet.
 The site also develops new writing using a submissions board where readers can rate each other's material and suggest rewrites or edits.
 A collection of some of the best stories was published in 2008 as Isle of Wight to Get Ceefax.
 A number of the writers have gone on to write for BBC Radio or publish books after developing their material on NewsBiscuit.
-In June 2021, he announced on Twitter that he was gifting the site to the team of editors who had effectively been running the site for the previous few years.
+In June 2021, he announced on Twitter that he was giving the site to the team of editors who had effectively been running the site for the previous few years.